 What are the most popular things to see and do in May in Iceland?
-What is the average temperature and can visitors expect rain, snow or sunshine?
+What is the average temperature, and can visitors expect rain, snow, or sunshine?
 How many daylight hours are there?
 Can I see the Northern Lights or Midnight Sun?
 What cultural events are going on throughout the month?
+And how is COVID-19 impacting everything?
 Read on to find out everything you need to know about Iceland in May.

 In a land of constant change, every month in Iceland is unique, and May is one of the more preferable months to travel here.